a-leks-icon/AIRAL/corflow_scripts/tutorials/00_getting_started/README.md

 # Getting Started

-This tutorial explains step by step how to set up and install Python, Pip, Venv and finally Corflow.
+This tutorial explains step by step how to (1) set up and install Python, Pip, Venv and finally Corflow as well as how to (2) set up and use the [general functions](../../general_functions.py)

 ## Prerequisites